tariqali021/Laravel/README.md

 - **Be aware of n+1 database queries.** Means you get the models & then loop through the models to get it's relaion model that will execute individual query in loop.
 This is also called as **lazy loading**.
 To optimize this use **eager loading** using method **with('*relation_model*')** that will get the related models in single query using **joins**.

-- **Cache the configuration.** Means laravel boots everything & parse all configuration files on each request.
+- **Cache Configurations.** Means laravel boots everything & parse all configuration files on each request.
 Loading configurations on each request will slow the request time.
 To optimize this use **php artisan config:cache** command that will combine all configuration files into one config file.
 Larvel will read only this config file on each request
 & hence it's faster than reading all configuration files.
 By using this approach, **env()** method will return null except the config files so be aware of that.
 To undo this behaviour use command **php artisan cache:clear**.

-- **Reduce autoloaded services.** Means laravel loads a ton of services from **config/app.php** on each request.
-You can optimize request by commenting out unneeded services.
-This is suitable for API's where we don't need AuthServiceProvider, ViewServiceProvider etc.
+- **Cache Routes.** Means this is the same as caching config.
+Request time increases when laravel read from route files if you have no. of route files.
+You can optimize this by caching the routes that will end up with single route file.
+Use **php artisan route:cache** to cache the routes & undo this using command **php artisan route:clear**.

+- **Cache Queries.** Means it will take same time each time request is for same action.
+You can optimize this by caching the repeated or static queries results using laravel built-in caching feature. caching means precomputing and storing expensive results (expensive in terms of CPU and memory usage), and simply returning them when the same query is repeated.

+- **Prefer in-memory caching.**.
+Means using cache can optimize request time.
+Using laravel built-in caching system will store the cached result in the file if you do not use any in-memory cache like Redis, Memcached.
+You can optimize request or query results time using in-memory caching system that stores the results in RAM.
+RAM is 10-20 times faster than SSD that's why still in-memory caching is preferable.
+100,000 read operations per second are common using Redis.

 - **Be wise with middleware stacks.** Means be aware of the middleware stacks like **web, api** in **app/Http/kernel.php**.
 If you have large application, these middlware become silent burden for the request if there's no business reason for them.
 You can optimize this by applying selectively middlwares to requests if possible because adding something globally is convenient but there can be performance issue.